coffeesama/weatherapp/README.md

 ```

 ### 3. Set Up Environment Variables
-Rename the `.env.example` file to `.env` and fill in the required API keys and configuration settings.
+Rename the `.env.example` file to `.env.local` and fill in the required API keys and configuration settings.
 This file contains environment-specific variables such as API keys for fetching weather data.

 ### 4. Run the Development Server
 ```bash